 The reason it’s important to nail down and understand these numbers is practical.
 If the nature of the workforce is changing, policymakers need to decide whether current laws and safety nets are adequate to address this workforce shift.

-The U.S., for example, imposes minimum wage laws on employers and bars wage theft.
-But those laws do not appear to apply to “self-employed” freelance workers, who are often presented with work that pays as little as a few pennies per hour.
-Worse, online platforms that allow (or require) workers to accumulate earnings before they can cash out, sometimes boot freelancers from their platforms without notice or appeal, taking the worker’s accumulated wages with them.
+Worse, online platforms allow (or require) workers to accumulate earnings before they can cash out.
+These same companies can boot freelancers from their platforms without notice or appeal.
+That takes the worker’s accumulated wages with them.
 Employees could call that wage theft and report it to the Department of Labor.
-Gig economy platforms shrug at complaints and note that the possibility of losing accumulated wages is disclosed in the sites’ terms and conditions.”
+Gig platforms shrug at complaints and note that the possibility of losing accumulated wages is disclosed in the sites’ terms and conditions.

 Moreover, employers must pay into unemployment compensation and worker’s compensation insurance funds, which respectively cover employees who are fired or injured on the job.
 When you are self-employed, these protections are not available.